aws-samples/multi-robot-fleet-sample-application/README.md

 ```

 ### Cloud Execution
-To setup multi robot fleet simulation on your AWS account, run the following command **AFTER** running the **Local execution section**.
+To setup multi robot fleet simulation on your AWS account, run the following command **AFTER** running the **Local execution** section.
 The local ROS application need not be running for this.
 ```
 ./setup/aws_setup_sample.bash
 ```